Skip to main content

 Creating issues

-5. Optionally set status, assignee, due date, priority, or labels
+Add title and description, then set status, assignee, due date, priority, or labels as needed.

 The issue window can be repositioned by clicking and dragging its title bar anywhere on the screen.

-No. Every issue must be tied to at least one object in the model.
-This ensures feedback is always contextual and actionable.
+No. Every issue must be linked to at least one object in the model.
+This keeps feedback clear and easy to act on.

 Select all relevant objects before creating the issue.
 You can select multiple objects by holding Shift while clicking.